 Phase III of the nursing component is the Focused Clinical Competencies Assessment.
-This requirement consists of two eight-week clinical assessments delivered via the Excelsior College learning management system, and following the College's course term dates.
+This requirement consists of two eight-week assessments based on clinical simulations delivered via the Excelsior College learning management system.
+This requirement must be completed through Excelsior College.
 The FCCA® Review Guide will be provided upon eligibility for this requirement.
-The FCCA® provides a means for students to demonstrate competencies related to the following two essential components of nursing practice:
+The FCCA® provides a practice experience for students to demonstrate competencies related to the following two essential components of nursing practice:

-► NURx274A FCCA: Head-to-Toe Assessment/ Nursing Process
+NURx274A FCCA: Head-to-Toe Assessment/ Nursing Process